Confidence regions for a persistence diagram of a single image with one or more loops: Topological data analysis and persistence diagrams

 This section introduces key principles used in TDA and their application to data in the context of images.
 First, concepts in algebraic topology, such as persistent homology, are described.
 Then the focus is on how to characterize the intrinsic shape and structure of an image and represent this information on a persistence diagram.

 TDA uses ideas from algebraic topology and computational geometry to extract meaningful insights and patterns from data.
 In particular, persistent homology is used to quantify the shape of a dataset through identifying holes in the space and determining their number, strength (through persistence), and dimension.
-Viewing shape through this perspective of connectivity and continuity, topological features are used to characterize a space.

 Homology associates algebraic structures, called homology groups, with topological spaces.
-These groups $H_p(X)$, where $p$ represents the homology group dimension, can be thought of as characterizing a topological space $X$ by the number of connected components (the number of zero-dimensional homology group generators, $H_0(X)$) and the number of loops (the number of one-dimensional homology group generators, $H_1(X)$) in $X$ \citep{Chazel_2021, Edelsbrunner_2011}.
+These groups $H_p(X)$, where $p$ represents the homology group dimension, can be thought of as characterizing a topological space $X$ by the number of connected components (the number of zero-dimensional homology group generators, $H_0(X)$) and the number of loops (the number of one-dimensional homology group generators, $H_1(X)$) in $X$ \cite{15, 16}.
 When $p \geq 2$, $H_p(X)$ correspond to higher dimensional holes in $X$.
-In this paper, we restrict our focus to the first homology group ($H_1$) since the interest is in the loops, or rings, in the images in Figure~\ref{fig:RealData}.
-Persistent homology tracks the evolution of these homology groups across various scales \citep{Otter_2017, Edelsbrunner_2011}.
+In this paper, we restrict the focus to the first homology group ($H_1$) since the interest is in the loops, or rings, in an image.
+Figure~\ref{fig:ExampleIntrod} presents two wounded cells (a control wound and a toxin-exposed wound), both of which exhibit ring-like wound patterns.
+Differences in wound healing can reveal underlying important properties in the biological responses, which may not be visually obvious as illustrated by the apparent similarity between the two cells displayed in this figure.
+Persistent homology tracks the evolution of these homology groups across various scales \cite{17, 16}.